Modern Slavery and Human Trafficking Statement

 About Bruntwood

-Over our 47 year history, the group has developed a proven business model based on an innovative approach to property development combined with a single minded focus on the needs of the customer.
-Bruntwood develops, lets and manages all its own properties, allowing it to control the whole experience to make sure it meets customers’ expectations at every stage.
 The business in-sources as many functions as it can and in particular those with a customer facing element.
 This is an important part of the business model and drives greater insight, better delivery and more targeted support for our customers.
-The delivery of these areas by in-house teams results in a flexible and personal service offer, which in turn results in customer retention rates vastly exceeding the national average.
+The delivery of these areas by in-house teams supports a flexible and personal service offer, which in turn has led to customer retention rates that vastly exceed the national average.

-At the end of the year the group and joint venture employed over 1100 people to provide management services and support to all Bruntwood companies.
-Nearly 150 of these people have been with the business for more than 10 years.
+At the end of the year the group and joint venture employed 1238 people to provide management services and support to all Bruntwood companies.
+Over 185 of these people have been with the business for more than 10 years.

 Our Purpose